GirumZ/personal-portfolio-website/README.md

-A personal website to showcase my skills and my portfolio projects
+A personal website to showcase my skills and my portfolio projects.